darvenommm/sirius-employees/README.md

 # Sirius project to study React

-Run with writing "bun run dev"
+Run with writing "bun dev"